-7.3 What are the maximum penalties for sending marketing communications in breach of applicable restrictions?
+7.4 What are the maximum penalties for sending marketing communications in breach of applicable restrictions?

-The use of automated calling systems without human intervention (automatic calling machines) or fax machines for sending marketing without prior opt-in consent may lead to fines of up to 60,000 EUR.
-Sending marketing by SMS or email without prior opt-in consent may in result in fines of up to 150,000 EUR.
+The use of automated calling systems without human intervention (automatic calling machines) or fax machines for sending marketing without prior opt-in consent may lead to fines of up to EUR 80,000.
+Sending marketing by SMS or email without prior opt-in consent may result in fines of up to EUR 200,000.

-7.4 What types of cookies require explicit opt-in consent, as mandated by law or binding guidance issued by the relevant data protection authority(ies)?
+7.5 What types of cookies require explicit opt-in consent, as mandated by law or binding guidance issued by the relevant data protection authority(ies)?